Showing 33-39 of 39 results

 Publication Date: 2020

 Hotels play a crucial role in traveling and with the increased access to information new pathways of selecting the best ones emerged.
-With this dataset, consisting of 20k reviews crawled from Tripadvisor, you can explore what makes a great hotel and maybe even use this model in your travels!
+With this dataset, consisting of 20k reviews crawled from Tripadvisor, you can explore what makes a great hotel and maybe even use this model in your travels.
+It enables the exploration of factors contributing to hotel quality and can be utilized for sentiment analysis and natural language processing tasks.
+The dataset is 0,01 GB in size and covers textual reviews of hotels in combination with a numerical rating associated with the reviews.

 Flickr30k